Marvell Technology, Inc. (NASDAQ:MRVL) Receives $62.28 Average PT from Analysts

 Marvell Technology stock opened at $42.27 on Thursday.
 The firm has a market cap of $36.06 billion, a price-to-earnings ratio of -222.47, a PEG ratio of 2.93 and a beta of 1.47.
 The stock has a fifty day simple moving average of $42.07 and a two-hundred day simple moving average of $42.78.
 Marvell Technology has a 12 month low of $33.75 and a 12 month high of $76.59.
 The company has a current ratio of 1.31, a quick ratio of 0.92 and a debt-to-equity ratio of 0.25.

-Marvell Technology (NASDAQ:MRVL – Get Rating) last posted its earnings results on Thursday, March 2nd.
-The semiconductor company reported $0.46 EPS for the quarter, missing analysts’ consensus estimates of $0.47 by ($0.01).
-Marvell Technology had a positive return on equity of 8.47% and a negative net margin of 2.76%.
-The business had revenue of $1.42 billion during the quarter, compared to the consensus estimate of $1.41 billion.
-During the same period in the previous year, the business posted $0.35 EPS.
-The firm’s revenue for the quarter was up 5.6% on a year-over-year basis.
+Marvell Technology (NASDAQ:MRVL – Get Rating) last released its quarterly earnings results on Thursday, March 2nd.
+The semiconductor company reported $0.46 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.47 by ($0.01).
+Marvell Technology had a negative net margin of 2.76% and a positive return on equity of 8.47%.
+The company had revenue of $1.42 billion for the quarter, compared to the consensus estimate of $1.41 billion.
+During the same period in the prior year, the firm posted $0.35 EPS.
+The business’s revenue for the quarter was up 5.6% on a year-over-year basis.
 Equities analysts predict that Marvell Technology will post 1.38 EPS for the current fiscal year.

 Marvell Technology Announces Dividend